Cal State Monterey Bay Otters: History

 The CSUMB Otters began intercollegiate competition in 1996, with all sports competing in the National Association of Intercollegiate Athletics (NAIA) as part of the California Pacific Conference.
+Their first ever event was on September 12, 11996, when the Otters women's volleyball team beat Life Bible College.
 In 2003, the Otters made the transition to the NCAA Division II ranks, joining the CCAA as a provisional member in 2004.

 After two years of probationary status, the Otters became full-fledged members of the NCAA and the CCAA in 2005.
 In their first five years of competition the Otters earned four conference titles and one national championship in Men's Golf (2011).